chezou/tabula-py/docs/faq.rst

 I faced ``ParserError: Error tokenizing data.
 C error``.
 How can I extract multiple tables?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-This error occurs pandas trys to extract multiple tables with different column size at once.
+This error occurs when pandas trys to extract multiple tables with different column size at once.
 Use ``multiple_tables`` option, then you can avoid this error.

 I want to prevent tabula-py from stealing focus on every call on my mac